-a.
-The requirements of the following sections of the prior Prince George's County Zoning Ordinance:
+- a.
+The requirements of the following sections of the prior Prince George's County Zoning Ordinance: - (1) Section 27-515, regarding uses permitted in the Residential Suburban Development (R-S) Zone. - (2) Section 27-528, regarding required findings in specific design plan applications; and - (3) Section 27-530, regarding amendments to approved specific design plan applications. - b.
+The requirements of Zoning Map Amendment (Basic Plan) A-9763-C; - c.
+The requirements of Comprehensive Design Plan CDP-9706; - d.
+The requirements of Beech Tree East Village, Plat 5, recorded as Plat Book 196, page 92; - e.
+The requirements of Specific Design Plan SDP-0111; - f.
+The requirements of the 2010 Prince George's County Landscape Manual; - g.
+The requirements of the Prince George's County Tree Canopy Coverage Ordinance;

-- (1) Section 27-515, regarding uses permitted in the Residential Suburban Development (R-S) Zone. - (2) Section 27-501, regarding uses permitted in the R-S Zone - (3) Section 27-528, regarding required findings in specific design plan applications; and - (4) Section 27-530, regarding amendments to approved specific design plan applications. - b.
-The requirements of the Zoning Map Amendment (Basic Plan) A-9874-C - c.
-The requirements of Comprehensive Design Plan CDP-9706 - d.
-The requirements of Beech Tree East Village, Plat Five, recorded as Plat Book 196, Page 92 - e.
-The requirements of Specific Design Plan SDP-0614 - f.
-The requirements of the Prince George's County Landscape Manual. - g.
-The requirements of the 2010 Prince George's County Tree Canopy Coverage Ordinance - h.
-The requirements of the Prince George's County Woodland Conservation and Tree Preservation Ordinance
+h.
+The requirements of the Prince George's County Woodland Conservation and Tree Preservation Ordinance.